ovh/docs/pages/account/customer/iam-policy-ui/guide.en-gb.md

 The identities available for policies are managed via the `User management`{.action} tab, in the `My account`{.action} menu.

-The identity tab on the IAM menu will redirect you to the this menu.
+The `Identities`{.action} tab on the IAM menu will redirect you the this menu.

 Details about user management are available in the [dedicated documentation](/pages/account/customer/ovhcloud-users-management).

-### Managing Resource groups
+### Managing resource groups

 Policies can target resource groups instead of resources.
-These resource groups can regroup resources from different products, e.g. for testing environment purposes.
+These resource groups can assemble resources from different products, for example to set up a test environment.

-#### Create a resource group
+#### Creating a resource group

-To create a resource group, access the dedicated tab on the IAM menu:
+To create a resource group, access the dedicated tab of the IAM menu:

 ![Resource Group](images/resource_groups.png){.thumbnail}

-Click `Create a resource group`{.action}.
+Click on `Create a resource group`{.action}.

 ![Resource Group](images/resource_groups_form.png){.thumbnail}

-- **Name of the resource group**: This is the name that will appear on the interfaces.
-The name should be unique and cannot contain any space.
+- **Name of the resource group**: This is the name that will appear in the interfaces.
+The name should be unique and must not contain any spaces.
 - **Product type**: The list of product types concerned by this resource group.
 - **Resources**: The list of resources the group will contain.

-#### Edit a resource group
+#### Editing a resource group

-To edit a resource group, click its name from the list.
+To edit a resource group, click on its name in the list.

-#### Delete a resource group
+#### Deleting a resource group

 To delete an existing resource group, click the `...`{.action} button to the right of the group and click `Delete the resource group`{.action}.

-A pop-up window will ask you for confirmation of deletion.
+A popup window will ask you to confirm the deletion.

 ## Go further